Casimir I the Restorer: Early years

 Sometime during the reign of Bezprym, Casimir and his sisters were taken by their mother to Germany (her native land) for refuge.
-It has been reported that Queen Richeza brought the Polish royal crown and regalia to Emperor Conrad II at Bezprym's request to indicate his acceptance of the primacy of his western neighbor, although the Queen could have taken them for safekeeping, or they could have been brought to the Emperor by another means.
-At the time of his father's death in 1034, Casimir was about 18 years old and in Germany at the court of his uncle Archbishop Hermann II of Cologne.
+It has been reported that Queen Richeza brought the Polish royal crown and regalia to Emperor Conrad II at Bezprym's request to indicate his acceptance of the primacy of his western neighbour, although the Queen could have taken them for safekeeping, or they could have been brought to the Emperor by another means.
+At the time of his father's death in 1034, Casimir was about 18 years old and in Germany at the court of his uncle, the Archbishop Hermann II of Cologne.

 Bolesław I

 The central district of Greater Poland (Wielkopolska) revolted against the nobles and Catholic clergy en masse.
 A pagan revival in the area lasted for several years.
 The district of Masovia seceded and a local lord, Miecław, formed a state of his own.
 A similar situation occurred in Pomerania.

-In 1037 both the young prince and his mother returned to Poland and attempted to seize the throne.
-This precipitated a rebellion by local barons, which coupled with the so-called "Pagan Reaction" of the commoners, forced Casimir and Richeza to flee to Saxony.
-However, soon Casimir returned to Poland and in 1038, once again, tried to regain power with the aide of his influential mother.
-This also failed and he had to flee again, this time to the Kingdom of Hungary where he was imprisoned by Stephen I. Richeza remained in Germany as a nun until her death, in 1063.
+In 1037, both the young prince and his mother returned to Poland and attempted to seize the throne.
+This precipitated a rebellion by local barons, which, coupled with the so-called "Pagan Reaction" of the commoners, forced Casimir and Richeza to flee to Saxony.
+However, soon Casimir returned to Poland and in 1038, once again, tried to regain power with the aid of his influential mother.
+This also failed and he had to flee again, this time to the Kingdom of Hungary, where he was imprisoned by Stephen I. Richeza remained in Germany as a nun until her death in 1063.

 Taking advantage of the chaos and his neighbour's weakness, Duke Bretislaus I of Bohemia invaded and ravaged the country in 1039.
 Lesser and Greater Poland were severely pillaged, Poznań was captured, and Bretislaus sacked Gniezno, taking the relics of Saint Adalbert, Radim Gaudentius, and the five hermit brothers with him.
-On the way back he conquered part of Silesia, including Wrocław, destroyed religious buildings which were built by Mieszko I during the feast of the conversion of Poland, and plundered Mieszko I's tomb.
+On the way back, he conquered part of Silesia, including Wrocław, destroyed religious buildings which were built by Mieszko I during the feast of the conversion of Poland, and plundered Mieszko I's tomb.